 CoffeeBridge: Bridging Knowledge to the Field

-In this project, expertise from different disciplines will be integrated in order to achieve several goals:
+In this project, expertise from different disciplines is integrated to achieve several goals:

-1. Provide science-based advice for the revival of a sustainable Robusta coffee production in the Tshopo Province (DR Congo)
+• Provide science-based advice for the revival of sustainable Robusta coffee production in the Tshopo Province DR Congo

-2. Conserve the Congolese genetic diversity of Coffea canephora genetic resources and its wild relatives
+• Conserve the genetic diversity of Congolese Coffea canephora genetic resources and its wild relatives

 This project will contribute, directly and indirectly, to the conservation and valorization of coffee genetic resources and several UN Sustainable Development Goals.
 Although this project is focusing on the Congo Basin and Tshopo Province in particular, the project will also contribute to broader coffee challenges.